waveform80/blinkenxmas/docs/tutorial1.rst

 * A WiFi capable network

-* A Raspberry Pi; I'm using a `3B+`_ but any model [#pi5]_ with a CSI camera port should work
+* A Raspberry Pi; I'm using a `3B+`_ but any model [#pi5]_ with a :term:`CSI` camera port should work

 * A camera for your Pi; I'm using an old v1 camera module, but you can use later models [#v3]_ too or even a web-cam [#webcam]_

-* An SD card for your Pi; I'm using a spare 32GB SanDisk Ultra card
+* An :term:`SD card` for your Pi; I'm using a spare 32GB SanDisk Ultra card

 * A power supply for your Pi; micro-USB for models older than the 4B, USB-C for the 4B or later

-* A `Pico W`_, or some variant thereof (including a `Pico 2W`_, `Pico Plus 2W`_, etc.); note you need a WiFi capable variant (not the bare Pico), and that this project relies on the Pico's specific capabilities [#othermcu]_
+* A `Pico W`_, or some variant thereof (including a `Pico 2W`_, `Pico Plus 2W`_, etc.); note you need a WiFi capable variant (not the bare Pico), and that this project relies on the :term:`Pico`'s specific capabilities [#othermcu]_

 * A `breadboard`_ large enough to mount your Pico and all associated wiring

 * A momentary push-button suitable for mounting on a breadboard

-* A red LED
+* A red :term:`LED`

 * A 330Ω resistor

 * `Jumper leads`_ or solid-core wire

-* A 5V power supply capable of driving the Pico (easy) and all your neopixels (harder); a typical micro-USB supply is *not* going to cut the mustard here but I'll go into more details below
+* A 5V power supply capable of driving the :term:`Pico` (easy) and all your neopixels (harder); a typical micro-USB supply is *not* going to cut the mustard here but I'll go into more details below

-* As many strands of WS2812 or APA102 compatible neopixels as you can reasonably fit on your tree; note these do not have to be the same model, RGB ordering, or length
+* As many strands of WS2812 or APA102 compatible :term:`neopixels <neopixel>`
+  as you can reasonably fit on your tree; note these do not have to be the same model, RGB ordering, or length

-* Whatever attachments you need to connect your neopixels to your Pico or your carrier board; if you're lucky your strands will already have compatible connectors attached, if not you may need to solder and/or crimp some on yourself
+* Whatever attachments you need to connect your neopixels to your :term:`Pico` or your carrier board; if you're lucky your strands will already have compatible connectors attached, if not you may need to solder and/or crimp some on yourself

 * A box made of a non-flammable material large enough to house the power supply, breadboard, and all associated wiring

-* Some cable glands large enough to accommodate at least the mains cable
+* Some cable glands large enough to accommodate at least the mains cable, and optionally the neopixel cables

+* A couple of cable ties

 In this tutorial I'll be using an `63-line breadboard`_ with two separate power rails which is probably overkill, but I don't like being cramped when wiring